Luvk1y/SecondTASK/README.md

-# SecondTASK
+# Second project Ubiqum bootcamp.
-second ubiqum taske
+second project using javascript and bootstrap 5